Restaurant Reviews

 Katsura Grill Review

 Katsura Grill is a counter-service restaurant Epcot’s World Showcase.
 The restaurant resides in the Japan Pavilion and serves a variety of Japanese cuisine including Teriyaki, Sushi and Udon.
 Located just above the beautiful Japanese gardens, Katsura Grill has seating available both indoors and outdoors.
 The restaurant takes part in the Disney Dining Plan as a counter-service credit but doesn’t accept any other discounts at this time.
-We have dined at Katsura Grill several times and this review will cover our thoughts on the restaurant and overall value offered.
+In this post, we’ll cover Katsura Grill’s ambiance, food and value!

 Japan bridge Epcot night